linz/geostore/README.md

 Restart your `nix-shell` when packages change.

-You can run your IDE within `nix-shell` to make it pick up the shell's Python interpreter.
-For example, with JetBrains IDEA, `nohup idea-ultimate &> /dev/null &`.
-When setting up the project SDK you can then just point it to `/run/current-system/sw/bin/python`.
+When setting up the project SDK point it to `.run/python`, which is a symlink to the latest Nix shell Python executable.

 ### Optional